viveelzhao/Apache-Spark/README.md

 # Apache-Spark

-This folder contains assignments I accomplished for learning Apache Spark.
+This folder contains some of the assignments I accomplished for learning Apache Spark.

 Introduction to Apache Spark
 https://www.edx.org/course/introduction-apache-spark-uc-berkeleyx-cs105x